SamHowie/async/README.md

 ### forEachSeries (array, func)

+Applies an asynchronous function to each element in an array, in series.

 #### Arguments

 * array - Array to have function applied to.
 * func  - function to apply to each element in array.

-Applies an asynchronous function to each element in an array, in series.
+#### Example

     // Double each element in the array.
     // Each promises will be fulfilled at 100 millisecond intervals.